 “The multidimensional child poverty analysis reveals that approximately 47.6% of children in Nigeria are multi-dimensionally poor by facing at least these deprivations nutrition, healthcare, education, water, sanitation, housing, and information in Nigeria.

-On his part, Planning and Monitoring Specialist, Ibrahim Ibrahim in a presentation on data quality highlights the importance of domesticating national monitoring and evaluation policy in order to achieve the set targets.
+In his part, Planning and Monitoring Specialist, Ibrahim Ibrahim in his presentation on data quality highlights the importance of domesticating national monitoring and evaluation policy in order to achieve the aim.